-2008-Heart co-founders Ann and Nancy Wilson ask the Republican campaign to stop the unauthorized use of their song “Barracuda” to introduce vice presidential nominee Sarah Palin.
+2008-Ann and Nancy Wilson ask the Republican campaign to stop the unauthorized use of the Heart song “Barracuda” to introduce vice presidential nominee Sarah Palin.

 1997-After performing with Foo Fighters before the MTV Video Music Awards, guitarist Pat Smear announces he is leaving the group.
 Beck is the night’s big winner, with five for seven nominations.
 Bruce Springsteen joins The Wallflowers to perform their “One Headlight.”
 Sting joins Puff Daddy for “I’ll Be Missing You.”